25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 Language Integrated Query (LINQ) enables us to query any type of data store (SQL Server, XML documents, Objects in memory etc.)

-- LINQ enables us to work with different data sources using a similar coding style without having the need to know the syntax specific to the data source.
+- LINQ enables us to work with different data sources using a similar coding style without having the need to know the syntax specific to the data source
   - .NET app --> ADO.NET SQL --> Databases
   - .NET app --> XPATH, XSLT --> XML Documents
   - .NET app --> Arrays, Generics --> In Memory Objects